Short answer: yes, SEO still works. Longer answer: it's not enough anymore.

 Important

 Notice what's not on this list: keyword rankings.
-An AI doesn't care if you rank #1 for "plumber austin tx" in Google's organic results.
+An AI doesn't automatically care if you rank first for "plumber austin tx" in Google's organic results.
 It's forming its own judgment based on reputation and entity data.

 SEO and GEO overlap, but they're not the same